chicio/chicio.github.io/_posts/2017-07-26-phong-lighting-model.md

 * Global models: both direct and indirect illuminations are considered

 The Phong reflection model is an empirical (so based on observations) local illumination model.
 Let's see how we is it composed.
 In real world light is modeled by its spectrum, and each surface by its reflectance spectrum.
 In computer graphics often an approximation based on RGB triplets is used:

 * Light color is a RGB triplet
 * The reflectance spectrum is a triple of percentage

 So each component of the following equations will be described by a triplet of number (RGB or percentage).
 The light that you see on a surface could be decomposed into four main components.
 Let's see them in detail and how they are composed together to calculate the illumination of a surface point: Phong model.

 #### **Emissive component**

 This is the light component emitted by the surface material.
 Is a purely additive component.
 As you can image, few surface material in nature are emissive (e.g.: light  :laughing:).
-So the emissive illumination $I_{\text{emissive}}$ of a surface point is obtained by multiplying the emissive constant of a surface $k_{\text{e}}$ by the light emissive intensity $I_{\text{LE}}$
-(expressed as we said before as a RGB triplet, and this will be valid for all light intensity define in the following formulas of this post).
-The emissive light intensity could be the intensity of the scene light (or an average if you have multiple scene lights): pratically speaking you can use the scene light RGB color.
+So the emissive illumination $I_{\text{emissive}}$ of a surface point is obtained by multiplying the emissive constant of a surface $k_{\text{e}}$ by the light emissive intensity $I_{\text{LE}}$ (expressed as we said before as a RGB triplet, and this will be valid for all light intensity define in the following formulas of this post).
+The emissive light intensity could be the intensity of the scene light (or an average if you have multiple scene lights): practically speaking you can use the scene light RGB color.
 The emissive constant $k_{\text{e}}$ is a surface property that express its emissive reflectance.

 $$I_{\text{emissive}}=k_{\text{e}}I_{\text{LE}}$$

 #### **Ambient component**

 This is light component used to model empirically the contribution of indirect illumination of bouncing lights in the scene on a surface.
 It depends entirely on the surface material (no geometry influences).
 So the ambient illumination $I_{\text{ambient}}$ of a surface point is obtained by multiplying the ambient constant of a